MrTG-CodeBot/imdb/README.md

 We welcome contributions!

 ### Issues
 Found a bug?
-Please file an issue on our GitHub "repository" https://github.com/yourusername/imdb_scraper/issues
+Please file an issue on our GitHub [repository](https://github.com/MrTG-CodeBot/imdb_scraper/issues)

 ### Disclaimer
 This package is not affiliated with IMDb.
 Use responsibly and respect IMDb's terms of service.